mssola/Portus/examples/compose/README.md

 This example is two-folded, as it contains the same example deployed in two
 ways:

-- A production-ready setup where all communication is encrypted.
+- A setup where all communication is encrypted.
 - A version which doesn't use encryption for simplicity.

 As explained in the [README file](../README.md) above, this example uses